Exit Wounds: Production

 The film is based on the book of the same name by John Westermann.
 The book is set in Long Island, New York, but the film moves the setting to Detroit.
-Steven Seagal plays Orin Boyd, a police detective notorious for pushing the limits of the law in his quest for justice.

 Seagal signed on to the film under a pay-or-play deal.

-Filming took place in Toronto, Ontario; Hamilton, Ontario and the Centre Street Bridge in Calgary, Alberta, Canada.
+Filming took place in 2000 in Toronto, Ontario; Hamilton, Ontario and the Centre Street Bridge in Calgary, Alberta.
 The club scene inside was filmed at Guvernment nightclub in Toronto.
 The exterior of the club was outside of Tonic nightclub in Toronto.

 The film reunites actors DMX, Isaiah Washington, and Anthony Anderson with Polish film director Andrzej Bartkowiak, with whom they first worked together on the earlier 2000 film Romeo Must Die.
 It is the second of three films directed by Andrzej Bartkowiak and produced by Joel Silver that focus on martial arts based action in an urban setting with a hip-hop soundtrack and featuring many of the same cast.
 Two years later they collaborated again on the film Cradle 2 the Grave.

+Eva Mendes' voice was dubbed over by another, unidentified actress without her prior knowledge, as producers felt Mendes didn't sound "intelligent enough".

+Dion Lam was the film's martial arts choreographer.